 Go beyond the beaten path and experience Thailand the way no tourist ever could.
-GeoVisions’ Teach English In Thailand program allows you to live and work in one of the world’s favorite holiday destinations while helping to improve the English skills of local children and get paid.
+Teach English In Thailand with GeoVisions Foundation and live and work in one of the world’s favorite holiday destinations while helping to improve the English skills of local children and get paid.
 Experience an engaging and important cultural exchange.
-Find a rich culture built upon a fascinating history and a country populated by a caring, vibrant people.
+Find a rich culture built upon a fascinating history and a country populated by caring, vibrant people.
 Come and learn why this country is often referred to as “The Land of a Thousand Smiles.”

 One academic year or one academic semester.

 Not included.
 When time permits, we encourage teachers to enter Thailand on a Non-Immigrant B visa.
 GeoVisions will supply you with the support documents to apply for your visa.
 If there isn’t enough time to obtain the Non-Immigrant B, you should arrive on a Tourist visa.
 On the first day of Orientation, you will sign your contract with your school and then apply for the Non-Immigrant B visa.
 You will need this visa for your school to convert your visa to a Work visa.
 You may not teach until the Non-Immigrant B visa is in place.

 The dates below in bold are major intake dates for a complete semester or academic year.
 You may arrive on the other intake dates as well.
 If you do, the only requirement is that you finish